Miss Tiff understands that having a homeless boyfriend can be quite challenging.

 Between staying at her house and mine, his life seemed to be turning around.
 He knew he had a warm place to sleep every night and food to eat.
 His family saw him every once in a while but still offered him no help.
 Still, with him being unemployed, our relationship hit some very tough spots.

 I had a job, but between paying for my needs and his, I began facing money troubles myself.
 But in a small town and in this economy, it was very hard for him to find a job.
 Even though I had to support him, I felt it was worth it because of the feelings I felt for him.
 He made me happy and treated me better than anyone ever has.
 He still hasn't found a job, but he is looking for one.
 With much help, he is still getting by.
 He is very determined to pay back everyone who has helped him through his rough times.

-Before this relationship I will admit I was pretty shallow.
-I wanted the dream guy that would support me, take care of me and shower me with gifts.
-But meeting my boyfriend showed me that material objects really isn't the most important things in life.
+Before this relationship, I will admit I was pretty shallow.
+I wanted the dream guy that would support me, take care of me, and shower me with gifts.
+But meeting my boyfriend showed me that material objects really aren't the most important things in life.
 I learned having a wonderful relationship can make a person much happier than money can buy.